Recognizing Red Flags: What Educators Need to Know About Student Mental Health

 When a student displays these red flags, it’s vital that educators respond with curiosity and compassion, not assumptions.

-She also stressed the importance of respecting privacy and involving the right school professionals — such as counselors, social workers, or designated mental health staff.
+It is also important to respect privacy and involve the right school professionals — such as counselors, social workers, or designated mental health staff.

 Understanding the “Why” Behind Behavior

-Instead of writing off a student as “difficult,” Molly urges educators to ask, “What’s the why behind this behavior?”
+Instead of writing off a student as “difficult,” educators should ask, “What’s the why behind this behavior?”

 Creating a Culture of Observation and Support

 Building a school culture where it’s safe to notice, speak up, and collaborate is key.
-Molly emphasized that educators don’t need to have all the answers — they just need to be present, observant, and willing to report concerns appropriately.
+Educators don’t need to have all the answers — they just need to be present, observant, and willing to report concerns appropriately.

 Supportive school cultures: